bane-stealthium/gpubreach/README.md

 In this artifact, we aim to reproduce the following:
 1. PT Massaging Primitives (Figure 5, 7, 8, and 10)

-2. GPU Privilege Escalation - Arbitrary Read & Write Capabilities with GPUBreach
+2. GPU Privilege Escalation - Arbitrary Read & Write Capabilities with GPUBreach (cuPQC exploit, Table 3)

 3. CPU Privilege Escalation - End-to-End GPU-CPU Exploit (Interactive)